 Have a look at the classic Taylor headstock.

 As far as gig bags go, this thing is quality.
 Nice leather appointments on the handles.
 Back straps for carrying it on your back.
 Heavy duty zippers that look like they will last.
 This isn't your usual cheap gig bag.
 Kudos to Taylor for providing a nice gig bag for this guitar.
 I'm impressed with the quality of the gig bag.
 It's also cool that it's a light brown color.
 Almost reminds me of something military grade.
 Maybe they designed it like this for all the Marines at Camp Pendleton in San Diego?

 Anything bad about this guitar?

 I'm sure at this point you are wondering if this is another one of those overly positive reviews.
 It's not.
 There are a some cons to this guitar.

 The first thing is the price.
-At $450, it's priced on the higher side of the "solid top laminate back and sides" level of guitar.
-I played a Yamaha FG830 that sounded great, and was $299.
+It's priced on the higher side of the "solid top laminate back and sides" level of guitar.
+I played a cheaper Yamaha FG830 that sounded great.
 It had a little more bass too, due to the full size body and scalloped bracing.

 It's not a full sized dreadnought.
-I guess if that is what you wanted, you could by the Academy 10 for $50 more.
+I guess if that is what you wanted, you could buy the Academy 10 for a few bucks more.
 While playing this guitar it has a full sound.
 But I'm wondering how much fuller it could be if it was a full size dreadnought.

 It does not have electronics.
 This isn't a deal breaker for me as I don't plan on playing any gigs with it, but some players might see this as a drawback.
 Though $650 will get you a GS Mini-e that has the ES-B electronics.